Can we deduce what’s on a person’s mind merely by reading the body language of their feet? That is the question this post attempts to answer.

 Toes pointing upward

-When the toes point upward, it means the person is in a good mood or is thinking or hearing something positive.
+When a person lifts their toes off the ground, pointing them upward, it means the person is in a good mood or is thinking or hearing something positive.
 For instance, if a teacher announces a camping trip to the class, the especially excited students will point their toes upward.

 If you notice a person pointing his toes upward while talking on the phone, you can be sure that they’re hearing something good or are simply enjoying their conversation.
-This may also get confirmed by their frequent smile during the conversation.
+You may be able to confirm this by their frequent smile during the conversation.